 Jose Marti Coll Park, San Juan, north-eastern Puerto Rico.

-Some ibises and spoonbills, are found here, as well.
+Some ibises and spoonbills are found in the Caribbean islands, as well.
 They usually feed on small organisms in marshes and salt ponds.
-The beautiful roseate spoonbill, Platalea ajaja, was once commonly found in most sizeable saline lagoons in the Greater Antilles and the Bahamas.
+The beautiful roseate spoonbill, Platalea ajaja, was once commonly found in most sizeable saline lagoons in the Greater Antilles and The Bahamas.
 Today, their populations are very reduced, and persist only in rather isolated areas.

 Roseate spoonbills, Platalea ajaja.
 Enriquillo National Park, south-western Dominican Republic, Hispaniola.